top of page

 We encourage all students to practice at home regularly so the troupe will look cohesive on stage.
 We upload videos on the Parent Centre to assist.
 Practice makes progress!

-Additional Rehearsals Extra rehearsals are necessary for troupe and will be scheduled throughout the year.
+Extra rehearsals are necessary for troupe and will be scheduled throughout the year.
 They may be scheduled any day of the week including Sundays.
 Attendance is paramount.
 Students may be removed from competitions or the concert if they miss compulsory rehearsals.

 Concert